-With any leftover string and beads from the dreamcatchers, you and your family can make jewellery!
-Necklaces, bracelets, rings and even badges!
+With any leftover string and beads from the dreamcatchers, you and your family can make jewelry!
+Necklaces, bracelets, rings, and even badges!
 You can get a kit from your local craft store or get creative with household items!
 You can even use pasta (uncooked of course!)
-All you read need is some string and a few decorative materials tools and you are ready to accessorise as a family!
+All you read need is some string and a few decorative materials tools and you are ready to accessorize as a family!

 18. Decorate a football

 While you wait for the bad weather to clear away, why not get crafty with your sports equipment?
 Grab the old family football or pick up some cheap ones from your local pound store.
 Your local charity shop might also have some as well.
 It doesn’t matter what they are made of but as long as you can draw on them with a pen.
 Permeant markers are probably the best in this situation.
 Let your family loose with pens and let them create works of art on the footballs!
 Therefore, you have a fun and exquisitely decorated activity for when the sun is shining!

 Painting is the ultimate indoor rainy-day activity.
 It can be a lot of fun, but it also has a lot of benefits for your children.
 Painting helps them acquire hand-eye coordination.
 This is developed while they learn to paint the parts that they see; making sure their hand movement is at par with their vision.
 They are so many more benefits as well so cover the table with newspaper sheets and get out the poster paints or watercolors and some paper and have an art session.
 You can have family painting sessions, where you paint each member of the family, favorite animals, and a dream holiday plus so much more.